GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

 # Observability

-**Observability** measures how well you can understand the internal state of a sytem from the outputs it emits.
+**Observability** is how understandable the internal state of a sytem from the outputs it emits.
 Normally, a software system has limited inputs and outputs.
 For example, a service has API requests as its inputs and responses as its outputs.
 These responses are not enough to understand the internal state of any complex system.
 For example, if it takes a long time for a service to respond to a request, it could be because the service has too much traffic, a bug was introduced from a recent code change, or critical hardware failed.
 From a single response, there is no way of to know if the issue has occurred in the past or this is the first time it has happened.

 We must **instrument** our software to emit additional outputs or signals that grant more information about the internal state. **Instrumentation** is the practice of inserting signal producing code into applications.
+These signals increase the observability of our software.
 There are 4 types of signals that engineers can instrument their software to emit: logs, metrics, traces, and profiles.

 ## Logs

 **Logs** are human readable messages emitted by a system.
 Each new log message is appended to existing logs. **Log levels** are used to categorize log messages by importance.
 Log levels vary by logging library, but the popular [Log4j library](https://logging.apache.org/log4j/2.x/) has 6 log levels, listed below in order of increasing importance.

-*Table 1.
+*Table TODO.
 Log4j log levels in increasing severity.*

 | Log Level | Description                                                  |
 | --------- | ------------------------------------------------------------ |